 Combine a strive for independence and limited self-regulation, you have a recipe for potential high-stress situations and toddler tantrums.
 As parents, it’s tough to keep a calm attitude and know how to handle toddler tantrums.

 Well, a recent piece of research should give you a little hope.

-Research on Toddler Tantrums
+Research on Dealing with Toddler Tantrums

 Researchers at the Oregon Social Learning Center recently published an article showing that parents who can keep their “cool” when their youngsters test their patience have a better chance of their kids not having behavior problems in the future.
 While this approach for how to handle toddler tantrums goes against some traditional parenting advice, research clearly shows its benefit.